 “But when the Japanese attacked Pearl Habour, I took it personally.
 Everyone I knew was on fire to join up including me. two men from my hometown, declared fire unfit, they killed themselves because they couldn’t serve.
 I had a job and a defence plan, I could have taken it but that ain’t right.
 It isn’t right that other men should fight and die, that I would just be sitting at home safe.
 I need to serve.
 I had the energy and the passion to serve as a medic – right in the middle with the other guys, no less danger just while everybody else is taking life, I’m gonna be saving it.
 With the world so set on tearing itself apart, don’t seem like such a bad thing to me to want to put a little of it back together”

 Located ontop of a 400 foot cliff with the Japanese heavy weaponry, war ship range and brutal soldiers, was Hacksaw Ridge on the island of Okinawa.
-That was a part of the near-impossible mission location during the second world war.
+That was the location of a near-impossible mission during the second world war.

 On one of those days, it was a fierce battle and the soldiers, it appeared, fought a loosing war.
 The battalion was commanded to retreat.
 And while everyone did that, Desmond couldn’t.
 He knew he heard his GOD calling to him in the voices of the wounded and dying.
 [It reminds me of that line in the hymn “where duty calls or danger, be never wanting there”**]

 That night, he had singlehandedly in the face of fire saved 75 dying men and given them hope by using a rope to let them down the cliff.
 Desmond did this despite being about the smallest in size to them all.
 That night, he had given hope to his commander and commrades who had fallen (legs blasted, gunshot wounds etc) and who thought they would writhe in pain till they eventualy die (either from the brutal Japanese or the pain).
 Desmond Doss had given hope to those whose families were waiting for them back in America.
 He was shaken but he made it back fine.

 He became the only inspiration for which these other soldiers would agree to go to the battle front the next day.
-They wouldn’t just be casualties left to die, they would matter in the scheme of things.
+They knew they wouldn’t just be casualties left to die, they would matter in the scheme of things.